thebrisly/Language_Level_Detector_DataScience/README.md

 ## 7. Team
-This project has been created by Laura Fabbiano at the University of Lausanne (Unil) during the course "Data Science & Machine Learning" for the Master in Information System.
+This project has been created by Laura Fabbiano & Lisa Hornung at the University of Lausanne (Unil) during the course "Data Science & Machine Learning" for the Master in Information System.